 And about Mexican food, which is one of the best side effects of having a food blog.
 Mexican food is not particularly popular in Germany or Europe, not the way it is in the US.

-Things changed, thank God!
-Mexican food is so amazing, I would hate missing it.
+Too bad, because Mexican food is so amazing!
 So, from simple Mexican chicken soups to quesadillas, tacos, enchiladas, burritos and so on, I have the feeling I am cooking one version or another of any Mexican recipe I happen to see lately.

-For instance, we had these lime chicken thigh tacos yesterday evening and I’ve made quesadillas for lunch today.
-Children version with ham, cheese, green onions and tomatoes.
-Grown-up version with black lentils, avocado, leeks and cheese.
-So good, especially the second version!
+For instance, we had these cilantro lime chicken tacos yesterday evening and I’ve made quesadillas for lunch today.

 And my family could not be happier, my son is the biggest fan!
 He always gets weird looks from other people when he talks about his favorite food: enchiladas!
 Most people I know have never even heard this word…